Systerr/evm-bridge/README.md

 - **Benefit**: Easier to understand and debug.
 - **Cost**: May not handle all edge cases optimally.
-- **Production Alternative**: Exponential backoff, circuit breakers, dead letter queues.
+- **Production Alternative**: Exponential backoff, dead letter queues.

 ## Available Commands